 After having settled the dispute on corporation tax in 2014 and the conclusion of the agreement on the automatic exchange of information (AEOI) in 2015, the relations between Switzerland and the EU in regards to taxation are more relaxed and back to normal.
-The AEOI agreement between Switzerland and the EU will enter into force as of 1st of January 2017, the first automatic exchange of information should occur in 2018.
+The AEOI agreement between Switzerland and the EU has entered into force as of 1st of January 2017, the first automatic exchange of information should occur in 2018.
 This is in line with the new OECD standard.
 Switzerland is looking into a reform of company taxation in order to meet and implement international standards.

 Since 2005 Switzerland has already transferred over 3 billion euro to the member states under the provisions of the agreement on the taxation of savings.
 In 2017, this agreement was replaced by the agreement on automatic exchange of information on tax matters, concluded in 2015.
 The latter is not only covering interests, but also dividends and other capital income and it doesn’t only affect bank accounts, but also foundations and trusts.
 Thereby, the new global OECD standard will be applied.
 The AEI agreement is based on reciprocity, i.e. when exchanging account information, EU member states have the same obligations to Switzerland as Switzerland does to the EU member states.